 ✅ Reserve your hotel or place to stay in advance so you can relax.

-✅ Get a South Korea SIM card or pocket WiFi at the airport — it’s very helpful for maps, messaging, and looking up places while you travel.
+✅ Get a South Korea SIM card or pocket WiFi at the airport because it’s very helpful for maps, messaging, and finding places while you travel.

-South Korea has tasty food, kind people, and so many great spots to explore.
+South Korea has delicious food, friendly people, and many amazing places to explore.
 Pack your bags, bring a smile, and get ready for a fun trip.

 Have a safe flight and enjoy South Korea!